Inflation angst keeps euro area bond markets on edge ahead of ECB

 By Dhara Ranasinghe

-LONDON, Feb 3 (Reuters) - Sovereign bond yields across the euro area edged up on Thursday, holding at or near multi-year highs before a European Central Bank meeting being watched closely for signs of acknowledgement that inflation could be stickier than anticipated.
+LONDON, Feb 3 (Reuters) - Sovereign bond yields across the euro area held near multi-year highs on Thursday before a European Central Bank meeting being watched closely for signs of acknowledgement that inflation could be stickier than anticipated.

 Morgan Stanley's chief cross-asset strategist Andrew Sheets said the inflation pressures facing the ECB were less severe than those facing the Federal Reserve.